Code-Institute-Submissions/simon-memory-game/ReadMe.md

         - Also, from this function the *addSimonSequence* function is called - see step 2 for the explanation of this.

 2. The **addSimonSequence** function adds entries to the *simonSequence* Array - a maximum of 20 entries is achieved by using a *For* loop.
-    - The **generatePattern** function is called to generate and return a random colour:
+    - The **generateColour** function is called to generate and return a random colour:
-        - With the help of the JavaScript *Math* library a random number between 1 - 4 is generateds and this number is then used to return a random colour from the *gameColours* Array.
+        - With the help of the JavaScript *Math* library a random number between 1 - 4 is generated and this number is then used to return a random colour from the *gameColours* Array.
     - Before adding each entry, the **isUnique** function is called to enforce the *3 Consective Colour Rule* - see the description of the second flow chart for a more in-depth explanation of how this works.
     - Once 20 entries are added, the **playPattern** function is called:
-        - This takes a parameter of an external counter.
+        - This takes a parameter of an external counter; given a value of 0 initially.
         - A **setTimeout** function is used so that sufficient time is given to playing back each sequence back to the user.
-            - As each sequence is played back so is the audio and the background changing animation of the relevant Simon button, to achieve this, the handler for each Simon button is called *greenPad*, *redPad* etc.
+            - As each sequence is played back so is the audio and the background changing animation of the relevant Simon button; to achieve this, the handler for each Simon button is called: *greenPad*, *redPad* etc.
-        - The number of sequences which are played dependent upon the current game level; if the current level is 1 then only one entry of the *simonSequence* entry is played back to the user etc.
+        - The number of sequences which are played is dependent upon the current game level; if the current level is 1 then only one entry of the *simonSequence* array is played back to the user etc.

 3. Once the sequence is played back to the user, then await input from the user.